openaps/docs/Overview/overview.md

 Step-by-step guides for getting the hardware configured properly and the openaps tools installed.

 **[Using openaps Tools](Using-openaps-Tools/using.md)**<br>
+Examples of openaps usage and output.

 **[Building an OpenAPS Implementation](Building-a-system/building.md)**<br>
+An suggested process for building a functional OpenAPS implementation.

 **[Other Projects & Tools](Other-projects/other-projects.md)**<br>